Major Residential Alteration and Addition Permit Requirements

 Type of changeRequired permit change

-Project permit not issued under the FIR programApplicant must submit a new permit application under the BDS new single family permit process
+Project permit not issued under the FIR programApplicant must submit a new permit application under the PP&D new single-family permit process

-Project permit is issued under the FIR programProject leaves the FIR program and applicant must submit a new permit application under BDS new single family permit process
+Project permit is issued under the FIR programProject leaves the FIR program and the applicant must submit a new permit application under PP&D's new single-family permit process

 If a Building Inspector determines that modifications to the project scope have changed a project to a major alteration or addition, or to a demolition, without the required permit revision or new permit, the Inspector will issue a Stop Work Order for the project until the changes have been approved under the proper permit.

 Notification is the best prevention!
-Make the required notifications at least 35 days in advance of starting work if there is ANY possibility that your project could become a major alteration or addition.
+Make the required notifications at least 35 days before starting work if there is ANY possibility that your project could become a major alteration or addition.
 This will prevent your project from being delayed and your neighbors will appreciate the courtesy, even if the project doesn’t change status.